Bilkis case: Cong asks if PM Modi approved of Guj govt decision | Politics

 The party alleged that the Gujarat government flouted rules while releasing the convicts serving life imprisonment for rape and murder in the 2002 Gujarat riots case and demanded answers from the prime minister and Home Minister Amit Shah on whether the decision had the Centre's concurrence.

-Congress spokesperson Pawan Khera told reporters that in cases where the central agencies like the CBI have investigated, the state government cannot grant remission on its own without the Centre's approval.
+Congress spokesperson and head of media department Pawan Khera told reporters that in cases investigated by central agencies like the CBI, the law binds the state to take concurrence of the Centre before giving any such remission of its own.

-He also asked why some sections of the Opposition are silent on the injustice and exhorted them to come together on the issue.

 ''We demand an answer from Prime Minister Narendra Modi and Home Minister Amit Shah on whether the Gujarat government had sought the Centre's concurrence before giving remission to the convicts in Bilkis Bano cape case,'' he told reporters.

+''Why are we silent as a society?
+We also want to ask why the media is silent, the same media that in one voice sought strong laws after the rape of Nirbhaya.

+''If we do not ask these questions now, our society will stink and the world will feel the stench.
+If we do not ask these questions today there will be no tomorrow for this country,'' he said.

-The Congress also asked whether it was possible for the Gujarat government to approve the early release of the convicts without the knowledge and approval of Prime Minister Modi and Home Minister Amit Shah.
+The Congress asked whether it was possible for the Gujarat government to approve the early release of the convicts without the knowledge and approval of Prime Minister Modi and Home Minister Shah.

 The BJP government in Gujarat released all the 11 people convicted for the rape of a pregnant Bilkis Bano and murder of seven of her family members during the 2002 Gujarat riots, under its remission policy.